 What is Fentanyl?

-If you haven’t heard that much about fentanyl, chances are you will as it begins to outpace the use of heroin in the U.S. Fentanyl is a synthetic opioid that is similar to morphine, but according to the National Institute on Drug Abuse is anywhere from 50 to 100 times stronger.
+If you haven’t heard that much about fentanyl, chances are you will as it begins to outpace the use of heroin in the United States.
+Fentanyl is a synthetic opioid that is similar to morphine, but according to the National Institute on Drug Abuse, it is anywhere between 50 to 100 times stronger.

 Classified as a Schedule II prescription drug, fentanyl is used in medical applications to treat very severe pain, particularly after surgery.
 It may also be used to treat people who suffer from chronic pain but are tolerant to other types of opioids.

 Commonly prescribed brand name forms of fentanyl include Actiq, Duragesic, and Sublimaze.
 Like most drugs, fentanyl also goes by a slew of street and slang names including Apache, China White, Dance Fever and many others.

 When someone uses fentanyl, as with other opioids, it binds to certain receptors in their brain that control their emotions and pain.
 It leads to spikes in dopamine, which makes them feel good and leads to a rush of euphoria after taking the drug.